Webhooks¶

 The Recurring Payments guide has some additional information about webhooks for subscriptions.

-Payment Links API¶
+Payment Links API

 The webhook URL specified when creating a payment link is called every time the underlying payment’s status changes.
 See the Payments API section for more on the conditions payment webhooks are called on.

-Retry schema¶
+Retry schema

 In response to Mollie calling your webhook, you only have to return the HTTP status 200 OK

-problem with your hosting service – we will keep trying for a few hours, allowing you to process the request later on
+.
+Mollie then knows your system correctly processed the request.
+In case you return a different status – let’s say because there’s a temporary problem with your hosting service – we will keep trying for a few hours, allowing you to process the request later on after your hosting service has been restored.

 Our webhook calls time out after 15 seconds.
 Even if you return a 200 OK

-the webhook call as failed and try again later.
+HTTP status after 16 seconds, we will mark the webhook call as failed and try again later.

 In total we will call your webhook 10 times with an increasing interval.
-If after the 10th call we still do not
+If after the 10th call we still do not get a 200 OK

 response (which is after 26 hours), we will stop trying.